lisamelton/video_transcoding/README.md

     transcode-video --add-audio all "/path/to/Movie.mkv"

-You can even add audio tracks selected by their three-letter language code.
-This command adds all French and Spanish language tracks:
+You can also add audio tracks selected by their three-letter language code.
+This command adds all French and Spanish language tracks in the same order they're found in the input:

-    transcode-video --add-audio language=fre,spa "/path/to/Movie.mkv"
+    transcode-video --add-audio fra,spa "/path/to/Movie.mkv"

-If no main audio track has been selected before adding tracks by language code, the first track added becomes the main audio track.

 By default, the main audio track is transcoded in AAC format and, if the original is multi-channel surround sound, in Dolby Digital AC-3 format.
 Meaning the output can contain two tracks from the same source in different formats.
 So, main audio output is "wide" enough for "double" tracks.